zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 **Section 3:** Password Protecting a Directory for Multiple Users **Section 4:** Rutorrent Specific Info

-**Password Protecting a Directory for a Single User or multiple users**
+### Password Protecting a Directory for a Single User or multiple users

 It will be good to take a quick look at the fundamentals of this process to make it easier to break down and understand :

-**1:** we create a file called a **.htaccess** in the folder we wish to protect on our server.
+**1:** we create a file called a `.htaccess` in the folder we wish to protect on our server.

-**NOTE:** this effect is recursive.
-This means that a .htaccess will apply these rules to all directories **below** it.
-This means using more .htaccess files to create rules on a per folder or directory structure (from that folder down) basis.
+**Important note:** this effect is recursive.
+This means that a `.htaccess` will apply these rules to all directories **below** it.
+This means using more `.htaccess` files to create rules on a per folder or directory structure (from that folder down) basis.

-**2:** a **.htaccess** file works in partnership with a .htpasswd file. our .htaccess must point to the correct location of this file (once we have created it)
+**2:** a `.htaccess` file works in partnership with a `.htpasswd` file. our `.htaccess` must point to the correct location of this file (once we have created it)

-**3:** We define the type of access we want and by who, in the .htaccess file.
+**3:** We define the type of access we want and by who, in the `.htaccess` file.

-**4:** We must give these users a password and add this to the .htpasswd file properly so that they are hashed.
+**4:** We must give these users a password and add this to the `.htpasswd` file properly so that they are hashed.
 This needs to be done using SSH.

 **5:** We give the files the correct permissions so they are safe to use.